eic/drich-dev/README.md

 - open the resulting ROOT file in `jsroot` geoviewer, using either:
   - [ANL hosted instance](https://eic.phy.anl.gov/geoviewer/)
   - [CERN hosted instance](https://root.cern/js/)
-  - a locally hosted instance
+  - a locally hosted instance (see below)
 - browse the ROOT file geometry tree in the sidebar on the left:
   ```
   detector_geometry.root